 1. Set Time Limits

 Parents should set time limits on online gaming.
 Determine how much time your child or teen can play and set clear rules.
 If you are an adult, try to set your own time limits.
-You may not even realize how many hours you a spending gaming: a good place to start is keeping track of how much time you are actually spending by setting a timer or keeping a log of your hours.
+You may not even realize how many hours you are spending gaming: a good place to start is keeping track of how much time you are actually spending by setting a timer or keeping a log of your hours.

 2. Interact in Person

 Spend time doing in-person activities.
 Meet a friend for coffee.
 Join a club sports team or a gym.
 Join a hobby group.
 Make sure you have time spent each day or week interacting in person with others and getting out of the house.

 If you are worried about your own gaming time or the gaming of a loved one, say something!
 Communication is key, and might be the first step to getting help for a gaming addiction.

 Peter Manza, PhD received his BA in Psychology and Biology from the University of Rochester and his PhD in Integrative Neuroscience at Stony Brook University.
 He is currently working as a research scientist in Washington, DC.
 His research focuses on the role ...
 Read More

 - Addictive Behaviours: Gaming Disorder.
 World Health Organization. https://www.who.int/news-room/questions-and-answers/item/addictive-behaviours-gaming-disorder.
 October 2020.
 Accessed August 2022.

 - Gaming Addiction.
 Hampshire Child and Adolescent Mental Health Service. https://hampshirecamhs.nhs.uk/issue/gaming-addiction/.
 Accessed August 2022.

 - Video Game Addiction and Emotional States: Possible Confusion Between Pleasure and Happiness?
 Frontiers in Psychology. https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02894/full.
 January 2020.
 Accessed August 2022.